MichelMoriniaux/cv/README.md

 # Abstract
 20 years of experience in major Telecom, ISP and datacenter engineering.
-My job is to manage and contribute to a team that designs and operates a world-class web-scale network of datacenters that provides computational power and connectivity to our Performance Marketing product.
+My job is to manage and contribute to teams that design and operate a world-class web-scale network of datacenters that provides computational power and connectivity to our Performance Marketing product.
-I believe in automating myself out of my job and creating the next generation of open datacenter technologies.
+I believe in automating myself out of my job and creating the next generation of open automation technologies.

 I have extensive experience in web scale systems operations, from design to building and managing the teams and their systems.

-For the past 10 years I have soft managed engineering and production teams
+For the past 10 years I have soft managed engineering and production operations teams

 For the past 5 years I have successfully held positions of tech-lead, team lead and engineering manager for global teams ( Europe/US/China ).